Aiswarya-prasad/CP_Workflow/README.md

 > This is not intended to be a ready to use pipeline and I doubt that I will be revisiing it for updates in the future.
 I learnt Snakemake from scratch through the course of this project and would have found a repo like this immensely useful.
 That is the main motivation I had to create this repository.
 Most of the code can be easily understood and reused.<br/>

-The pipeline includes, data organization, QC, Basecalling (Guppy for nanopore), Demultiplexing, Trimming and filtering, Taxonomic classification (using Kraken2 and Centrifuge) and a seperate script for data analysis which can be called by a different rule.
+The pipeline includes, data organization, QC, Basecalling (Guppy for nanopore), Demultiplexing, Trimming and filtering, Taxonomic classification (using Kraken2 and Centrifuge).

+Be sure to look through the comments in the Snakefile.
+(I may add the info there to README later)

 <p align="center">
   <img src="rulegraph.png" width="500" />